sodaliterocks/sodalite/README.md

 4. Reboot when prompted.
 Use it, enjoy it, make something cool with it, (try to) break it &mdash; [submit a ticket if you do](https://github.com/sodaliterocks/sodalite/issues/new)!

 _* There are multiple branches available; see [Branches](#branches)_.

-### Updating

-Performing a system update can be done by either:

-* Running `sudo rpm-ostree upgrade` in a shell
-* Opening **Software**, selecting **Updates** from the headerbar, and pressing **Update All**
-  - As Software runs in the background and periodically checks for updates, you may also receive a notification of a new update; clicking on this opens the appropriate page
-  - An update for the OS may take a while to appear in Software (which will appear as "Operating System Updates"), so the above method is preferred

-Reboot after either method has finished.
-You can verify the version installed by opening **System Settings** and navigating to **System ➔ Operating System**: the version proceeds the word "Sodalite"

-If something breaks, you can rollback by running `sudo rpm-ostree rollback` at a terminal.
-Remember to also [create a new issue](https://github.com/sodaliterocks/sodalite/issues/new) if appropriate!

-#### Update Schedule

-Updates are built on the build server commencing **6:00 GMT/±0** **(22:00 PT/-8)** every **Wednesday** and **Saturday**.

-#### "Long-term" Branches

-If you chose to use a "long-term" branch (see <a href="#branches">Branches</a> below), you will need to rebase whenever the Sodalite version reaches end-of-life.
-This can be done with `sudo rpm-ostree rebase sodalite:sodalite/<version>/<arch>/<edition>`, where `<version>` is the version you're wanting to rebase to and other values are your current values.

-It's vital you carry out this process as updates stop the day the base version reaches end-of-life (at the same time as the base Fedora Linux version) and you will be left without updates to vital system components.

 ### Branches